Mark Walker's Scottish Tips

 Celtic aim to try and cement another treble on Saturday and face a horribly out-of-form Aberdeen in the Scottish Cup Final which looks like it could be a mismatch.

-While Celtic have enjoyed a relaxing few weeks leading up to the Hampden showpiece occassion with the title wrapped up many moons ago, the Dons have been on downward spiral of depression.
+While Celtic enjoyed a relaxing few weeks leading up to the Hampden showpiece occasion, with the title wrapped up many moons ago, the Dons have been in a downward spiral of depression.

-Jimmy Thelin's side appear to be losing confidence with every week and back-t-back Old Firm hammerings were followed by letting slip a one-goal lead and allowing Dundee United to not only beat them at Tannadice, but overtake them into fourth place.
+Jimmy Thelin's side appears to be losing confidence every week.
+Back-to-back Old Firm hammerings were followed by letting slip a one-goal lead and allowing Dundee United to not only beat them at Tannadice but also overtake them into fourth place.

-It's doubtful whether you could find a single Aberdeen fan in their 20,000 allocation who thinks this will even be a competitive Cup Final…. never mind a win.
+It's doubtful that a single Aberdeen fan in their 20,000 allocation thinks this will even be a competitive Cup Final, never mind a win.

-Their players seem to be mentally weak and allow their heads to drop when they lose a goal….which they do frequently and Celtic have scored 19 goals in their five meetings so far this term.
+Their players seem mentally weak and allow their heads to drop when they lose a goal, which they do frequently.
+Celtic have scored 19 goals in their five meetings so far this term.

-Dons' worst nightmare is seeing some kind of Scottish Cup Final record defeat (6-1 in 1888 and 1972), such is the chasm of a gulf between the two teams going into this.
+The Dons' worst nightmare is seeing some kind of Scottish Cup Final record defeat (6-1 in 1888 and 1972), such is the gulf between the two teams going into this.

-Of course, it's a Cup Final and anything can happen or so the story goes but for punters, it has to be all about finding ways of getting on board a Celtic annihilation.
+Of course, it's a Cup Final, and anything can happen, or so the story goes, but for punters, it has to be all about finding ways to bet on a Celtic annihilation.

-But it's probably safer to assume the vast majority of the goals will be scored by the champions and with that in mind, McBookie.com's 17/10 on over 3.5 goals and Celtic to win looks a great call.
+But it's probably safer to assume the champions will score the vast majority of the goals.
+With that in mind, McBookie.com's 17/10 on over 3.5 goals and Celtic to win looks like a great call.

 Freelance Scottish Football journalist for all newspapers.
 Former Racing Post Scottish Football Correspondent and long-suffering Aberdeen fan.